 Some states spend more to subsidize health care.
 That’s especially true for state-funded programs like Medicaid.

 The cost of living in your neck of the woods plays a role here as well.
 If you live somewhere with a high cost of living, expect the cost of health insurance to be high there, too.

-The 2010 law could be at least partially to blame for your high health insurance bills.
-It sounds crazy, but it’s true.
+The 2010 law often called Obamacare could be at least partially to blame for your high health insurance bills, too.